Fellowships for Stanford Graduate Students

 The SHC Career Launch Fellowship (inaugural cohort 2021-22) supports Stanford graduate students in year 7 or above whose work demonstrates accomplished work of the highest distinction and the promise of future achievement.
 These fellowships are intended to serve as a bridge between the end of the university’s formal support and the transition to a postdoctoral fellowship or faculty position.
 In addition to completing the dissertation, fellows pursue professional development part-time during one quarter (e.g., teach a course connected to the fellow’s research profile, develop skills in the digital humanities, engage closely with a public humanities initiative, or another endeavor of the fellow’s choosing).

-The application cycle for this fellowship opens in August of each year, with a deadline in early January.
+The application cycle opens in fall quarter each year, with a deadline in early February.

 For more information and to apply, please see the SHC Career Launch Fellowship application page.